Positivity of automorphic vector bundles on unitary Shimura varieties: Introduction

-\item In the unpublished paper \cite{BGKS}, the authors proposed a sufficiency criterion for ampleness for Hodge type Shimura varieties.
-However, their bound is known to be not sharp. \end{enumerate}
+We first review the history of this problem. \begin{enumerate}[itemsep=0pt,topsep=2pt, parsep=0pt] \item In \cite{Andreatta-Goren}, Andreatta and Goren computed the ample cone of Hilbert modular surface ($f=2$ case of Theorem \ref{Ampleness of Hilbert Modular Variety}), by constructing partial Hasse invariants and studying intersection theory on the surface directly. \item In \cite{Tian-Xiao}, Tian and Xiao conjectured the ampleness criterion for $U(2)$/Hilbert/quaternionic Shimura varieties.
+They studied the geometric description of Goren--Oort strata and proved the necessity part of Theorem \ref{Ampleness of Hilbert Modular Variety}. \item In \cite{YangAmpleness}, the author proved the ampleness criterion conjectured by \cite{Tian-Xiao}, by computing the intersection numbers using the description of strata. \item In the unpublished paper \cite{BGKS}, Brunebarbe--Goldring--Koskivirta--Stroh proposed a sufficiency criterion for ampleness for Hodge type Shimura varieties.
+However, their bound is known to be not sharp (even in the Hilbert case). \end{enumerate}

-We know very little about the ampleness criterion beyond the above cases, especially when the group $G$ is not type $A_1$.
-The main difficulty is that the stratification of the flag space is usually very complicated, and computing intersection numbers $(\mathcal{L}_Y(\lambda)\cdot C)$ with a complete curve $C\subseteq Y$ is non-trivial.
+Little is known about the ampleness criterion beyond the above cases, especially when the group $G$ is not of type $A_1$.
+The main difficulty is that the stratification of the flag space is usually very complicated, and computing intersection numbers $(\mathcal{L}_Y(\lambda)\cdot C)$ with a complete curve $C\subseteq Y$ is subtle.